Schema Processing using JAXP

 identity transformation, having first set the option to perform schema validation.

-The following code (from the sample application QuickValidator.java
+The following code (from the sample application QuickValidator.java) illustrates this:

 the way that error messages are output.